MingzheHu-Duke/CycleGAN/stream/README.txt

 streamlit run app.py

-#finished read a file and print the prediction
+#finished read a file and print the prediction correctly

-#todo: modify pre-processor part
+#todo: beautify the ui